sobomax/travis4mips64/README.md

 ## Why MIPS64?

-Mostly because it's the only Big Endian architecture with strong ordering requirements in existence today.
+Mostly because it's the only Big Endian architecture with strong access alighment requirements in existence today.

 ## Links